 - Your LLC files excise taxes.

 Applying online is the easiest and fastest way to apply for an EIN.
 Click on the link below between 7 am and 10 pm EST (Monday – Friday) and fill in the required details.
 A valid SSN or TIN is needed to apply online.
-If you do not have either, then you will have to Mail or Fax your application to the IRS.
+If you do not have either, you will have to Mail or Fax your application to the IRS.

-File Annual Reports
+File Annual Franchise Tax Reports in Arkansas

 All LLCs must file this report as per Section 26-54-104 of the Arkansas Corporate Franchise Tax Act by the 1st of May every year.
-There is no other report you have to file annually.

-If you don’t file your Annual Franchise Tax Report, you will be charged a one-time penalty of $25 and then a 10 % interest per annum on the total outstanding balance for late filing.
+If you don’t file your Annual Franchise Tax Report, you will be charged a one-time penalty of $25 and a 10 % interest per annum on the total outstanding balance for late filing.

 If you continue failing to file the report, your LLC will receive a “Notice of Subject to Forfeiture” from the State as a final warning.
 If your LLC still does not file the report, the State will revoke your LLC’s corporate charter, thereby stripping your company of its rights and powers ( Section 26 -54-111).